Skilled Louisville Bad Faith Lawyer

 - Homeowner’s Policies

 Third-party bad faith insurance claims stem from liability claims.
 In these cases, the insurance company has the duty to defend, the duty to indemnify, and the duty to settle a reasonably clear claim.
 When someone is injured due to another person’s negligence, it is the responsibility of the negligent party’s insurance company to cover the cost of the injuries.
 If they refuse, that is considered a third-person insurance bad faith claim.
 This is often the situation when someone is injured in a car accident that was caused by a negligent driver or when someone is injured on someone else’s property.

 When filing a bad faith insurance claim, the first priority is getting payment for your original claim, whether you are seeking money for a damaged vehicle, a damaged home, or an injury.
 However, in some cases where the insurance company is blatantly committing insurance fraud at the expense of its policyholders, you may also wish to seek punitive damages.
 These damages, which can reach into the millions, simply punish the insurance company for its despicable actions and hopefully helps prevent companies from acting in bad faith in the future.

 Hold Insurance Companies Responsible For Their Actions

 Insurance companies are required under the law to fulfill certain duties.
 When they break the law, they need to be held responsible for their actions – and you need to get the outcome that you need and deserve.

-Seth Gladstein is standing by and ready to help.
+Seth Gladstein, a skilled and proven Louisville bad faith lawyer is standing by and ready to help with your unfair or bad faith case.
 He will review your case at no cost during a free, private consultation.
 Contact Gladstein Law Firm today by calling (502) 855-4177 or toll free at (800)991-0474.
 You may also request an appointment with a Louisville personal injury lawyer by filling out our contact form.